Energy Shifts (Part 6) – Going Beyond Limits To Growth [UPDATED]

 That people would choose to modernize in order to self-realize is simply a logical conclusion of going after opportunities, in many cases pursuing new opportunities that are opening up .
-It is, therefore, little surprise that given the innate drive of humans to progress and to evolve, people would be drawn to self-realization through modernization within a materialistic paradigm.
+It is, therefore, little surprise that given the innate drive of humans to progress and evolve, people would be drawn to self-realization through modernization within a materialistic paradigm.

 Material vs. Spiritual Growth

-The natural close proximity that indigenous people have to nature allows them to maintain – quite naturally – an equilibrium between materialism and spirituality.
+The close proximity that indigenous people have to nature allows them to maintain – quite naturally – an equilibrium between materialism and spirituality.
 Indeed, indigenous people are often more spiritual than materialistic, even within the context of a material age.

-Human consciousness being predominantly materialistic in its orientation in the present age means that becoming more spiritual and less materialistic within an urban environment could have the benefit of reducing overconsumption on an individual level.
+Human consciousness being predominantly materialistic in its orientation in the present age means that becoming more spiritual and less materialistic within an urban environment could have the benefit of reducing over-consumption on an individual level.

 There is, however, a relatively large difference between personal development in a modernized setting compared to nature-based spirituality.
 Becoming more intellectually spiritual through self-development while living in a city does not necessarily result in having closer contact with nature.

-One Foot In and One Foot Out
+One Foot In And One Foot Out

 These individuals would probably cope better should a need ever arise to leave urban areas and return to the land.
-Nevertheless, it remains unlikely that even this section of society would relocate en masse from urban areas by their own volition.
+Nevertheless, it remains unlikely that even this section of society would relocate en masse from urban areas of their own volition.

 Individually removing oneself on a permanent basis from a city or town could be a solution and would, perhaps, be the only real way to bring about a personal transformation in terms of actively being more in harmony with the environment on an ongoing basis.